jstoebel/refactoring/Theatrical-Players-Refactoring-Kata/end/notes.md

 If we later need to be able to add even more types (json? xml? yaml?).
 No sweat!
 Create a new template, update the types and you're good to go!

+# adding history and pastoral

+ - history: like tragedy except audience unit cost is 1200
+ - pastoral: like comedy except volume credit is calculated by dividing by 7

+Again, this is where our refactoring really pays off!
+To implement this we need to:

+ - implement two new classes `HistoryPerformance` and `PastoralPerformance`.
+They will be similar to the existing performance classes just with some different business rules.
+ - Update the `PerformanceFactory` accordingly.

+That's it!
+Not sphgetti code or confusion about how to add this feature without breaking something else.
+Everything is neatly tucked away in its own place.
+It only needs to change for its own sake and not for anyone elses.